jakobatgithub/TicTacToe/README.md

 Teach the computer to play Tic Tac Toe using reinforcement learning.

 ## About the Game
 Tic Tac Toe is a simple yet strategic game where two players aim to align three of their symbols (X or O) horizontally, vertically, or diagonally on a 3x3 grid.

+### Rules of the Game

+1. The game is played on a 3x3 grid.
+2. Players take turns placing their symbol (X or O) in an empty cell.
+3. X always starts.
+4. The first player to align three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
+5. If all nine cells are filled and no player has aligned three symbols, the game ends in a draw.
+6. Players cannot place their symbol in a cell that is already occupied.

 ---